 For an athlete to return to the playing field or court, it is important that he/she is back to “baseline” first.
 Baseline refers to how the athlete was performing before the concussion.
 Have the concussion symptoms gone away?
 Is the athlete thinking as clearly as before?
 Is the athlete behaving as before?
 Does the athlete have any difficulty with balance when standing or moving?
 Does the athlete have any difficulty with vision or hearing?
 All of these areas need to be back to baseline before there is a return to sports.
 Remember:

-- After sustaining a concussion it is very important to avoid any activity that places the student at risk of sustaining another concussion.
-Assure the athlete he/she will be OK and the symptoms will reduce soon by following a plan.
+- After sustaining a concussion, it is very important to avoid any activity that places the student at risk of sustaining another concussion.
+Assure athletes that they will be OK and that symptoms will reduce soon by following a plan.

-- First and foremost, the athlete should be symptom free before returning to play.
+- First and foremost, athletes should be symptom-free before returning to play.

 - Returning to play in sports should be determined after all symptoms have subsided, and by how the athlete feels after physical exertion.
 Do the athlete’s concussion symptoms return or worsen?
 If so, then the individual should wait before returning to play.